 Since the Hisense H9G has a good response time, there's noticeable stutter with lower-frame rate content as each frame is held longer.

-The Hisense H9G is able to remove judder from any source, such as Blu-ray players or native apps.
-It automatically removes judder from native 24p sources and 24p via 60i.
+The Hisense H9G can remove judder from any source, such as Blu-ray players or native apps.
+It automatically removes judder from native 24p and 24p via 60i sources.
 To remove judder from 24p via 60p sources, set the Motion Enhancement setting to 'Film'.